Richard Fox (canoeist): Post-racing career

-He moved to Australia in 1998 to take up a position as the National Head Coach for the Sydney Olympics.
-Richard's intervention in a worldwide campaign had been instrumental in preventing canoeing from being axed from the 2000 Sydney Olympics after the Australian Olympic Committee determined there to be inadequate facilities and insufficient funds to address the requirements for hosting an Olympic slalom competition.
-The result of Fox' campaigning was the construction of the Penrith Whitewater Stadium in western Sydney.
-From 2001, Richard was also the Australian Institute of Sport and National Team Head Coach leading the slalom team at the 2004 Summer Olympics.
+Fox moved to Australia in 1998 to take up a position as the National Head Coach for the Sydney Olympics.
+His intervention in a worldwide campaign had been instrumental in preventing canoeing from being axed from the 2000 Sydney Olympics after the Australian Olympic Committee determined there to be inadequate facilities and insufficient funds to address the requirements for hosting an Olympic slalom competition.
+The result of Fox's campaigning was the construction of the Penrith Whitewater Stadium in western Sydney.
+From 2001, Fox was also the Australian Institute of Sport and National Team Head Coach leading the slalom team at the 2004 Summer Olympics.

-Fox was appointed National Performance Director of Australian Canoeing in January 2005 and is now responsible for the Australian Slalom and Sprint High Performance programs through to the 2008 Summer Olympics.
+Fox was appointed National Performance Director of Australian Canoeing in January 2005 and was responsible for the Australian Slalom and Sprint High Performance programs up to the 2008 Summer Olympics.

 He was a member of the ICF Slalom technical committee from 1996 to 2000 and played an active role in the International Canoe Federation (ICF) campaign to include Slalom in the Sydney 2000 Olympic program.
 Fox serves as second vice-president of the ICF.

 Family

 His wife, Myriam Fox-Jerusalmi, competed as a slalom canoeist for France while his sister Rachel Crosbee competed for Britain in the same event.
 Fox's daughter Jessica Fox won gold in the girls' K1 slalom event at the 2010 Youth Olympic Games.
-In the K1 Slalom event at the 2012 Summer Olympics in London, England, Jessica, at the age of 18, gained revenge against the 44-yr-old Czech paddler Štěpánka Hilgertová who had beaten her mother Myriam to the K1 gold medal in the Atlanta Summer Olympics in 1996, sixteen years earlier when Jessica was only 2-years-old.
+In the K1 Slalom event at the 2012 Summer Olympics in London, England, Jessica, at the age of 18, gained revenge against the 44-yr-old Czech paddler Štěpánka Hilgertová who had beaten her mother Myriam to the K1 gold medal in the Atlanta Summer Olympics in 1996, sixteen years earlier when Jessica was only 2 years old.
 Jessica came second in the final of the K1, improving on her mother's bronze from Atlanta 1996 and her father's 4th in Barcelona 1992 to earn the immediate nickname from her teammates and the press of "the Silver Fox".
 Her father, Richard, was at the end of the course to congratulate her.
 Jessica's mother Miriam stated in an interview with her daughter after the race, "she's better than I was... there's not another 18-yr-old in the world that's of her standard".
 Richard was already at the end of his competitive career in 1992 when whitewater slalom canoeing first became a regular Olympic event (it had been a one-off demonstration event at the 1972 Munich Olympics), so it's difficult to assess what his medal tally might have been in Moscow (1980), Los Angeles (1984), and Seoul (1988), but he was 21 when he won his first individual World Championship title, compared to Jessica's Olympic success at 18.
-Richard and Miriam believe Jessica (the silver) Fox could go on to eclipse both of them.
+Richard and Miriam believed Jessica could go on to eclipse both of them.

-His younger daughter Noemie Fox is also a slalom canoeist.
+Fox's younger daughter Noemie Fox is also a slalom canoeist and Olympic gold medalist.